 Moreover, a good thing to do is to stop whenever you see a sign pointing to a fruit stall, where you can buy fresh products from local farmers.

 Eating lots of fresh fruits and vegetables.

 Eat plenty of fresh fruits and fresh vegetables.
-This is the best way of providing your body with all vitamins and minerals to function optimally.
+This is the best way to provide your body with all the vitamins and minerals to function optimally.
 Australia is a country with a fantastic offer of fruits and veggies.
-Northern Australia is a source for excellent tropical fruits like avocados, mangos and more nuts.
+Northern Australia is a source of excellent tropical fruits like avocados, mangos and nuts.

 Read food labels in supermarkets.

 Generally speaking, additives and chemicals in food are not suitable, but the food industry adds them to preserve or extend packaged food’s shelf life.
 We cannot get away with this.
 Most processed food contains lots of them.